-All regularly occupied spaces, except high-humidity areas, meet one of the following requirements:
+All parts of the project except high-humidity areas meet one of the following requirements:

-- a.
-The mechanical system has the capability of maintaining relative humidity between 30% and 60% at all times by adding or removing moisture from the air. - b.
+a.
+The mechanical system has the capability of maintaining relative humidity between 30% and 60% at all times by adding or removing moisture from the air.

+b.
 The modeled relative humidity levels in the space are between 30% and 60% for at least 98% of all business hours of the year.